Geography of Croatia: Pannonian Basin

 The Pannonian Basin took shape through Miocenian thinning and subsidence of crust structures formed during the Late Paleozoic Variscan orogeny.
 The Paleozoic and Mesozoic structures are visible in Papuk and other Slavonian mountains.
 The processes also led to the formation of a stratovolcanic chain in the basin 12–17 Mya; intensified subsidence was observed until 5 Mya as well as flood basalts at about 7.5 Mya.
 The contemporary tectonic uplift of the Carpathian Mountains severed water flow to the Black Sea and the Pannonian Sea formed in the basin.
 Sediments were transported to the basin from the uplifting Carpathian and Dinaric mountains, with particularly deep fluvial sediments being deposited in the Pleistocene epoch during the Transdanubian Mountains' formation.
 Ultimately, up to 3000 m of sediment was deposited in the basin, and the sea eventually drained through the Iron Gate gorge.

-The results are large plains in eastern Slavonia's Baranya and Syrmia regions, as well as in river valleys, especially along the Sava, Drava and Kupa.
-The plains are interspersed by horst and graben structures, believed to have broken the Pannonian Sea's surface as islands.
+The results are large plains in the area bound by the rivers of Danube, Sava, Drava, and Kupa (including Slavonia, Baranya, and Syrmia).
+The plains are interspersed by isolated mountains.
 The tallest among such landforms are 1059 m Ivanšćica and 1035 m Medvednica north of Zagreb—both are also at least partially in Hrvatsko Zagorje—as well as 984 m Psunj and 953 m Papuk that are the tallest among the Slavonian mountains surrounding Požega.
 Psunj, Papuk and adjacent Krndija consist mostly of Paleozoic rocks from 300 to 350 Mya.
 Požeška gora, adjacent to Psunj, consists of much more recent Neogene rocks, but there are also Upper Cretaceous sediments and igneous rocks forming the main, 30 km ridge of the hill; these represent the largest igneous landform in Croatia.
 A smaller piece of igneous terrain is also present on Papuk, near Voćin.
 The two, as well as the Moslavačka gora mountains, are possibly remnants of a volcanic arc from the same tectonic plate collision that caused the Dinaric Alps.